-Now in January this all seemed straightforward and uncomplicated...
+Now in January this all seemed straightforward and which looks like a mini version of the cottage, nestles beside a large Peppy tree. uncomplicated...
 I mean, how difficult could it be?
-Well, it turns out I should have heeded the warnings of other members who had opened their gardens.
-"It can be a lot of work" they advised, and they were right!
-Having said all of that, it is rewarding to see a garden through other people's eyes, and the tidying up that you've been meaning to do for ages - with a visit looming - finally gets done.
-Garden beds that were a pipe dream have been made and are brimming with summer flowers.
-Shrubs and trees have been tamed.
-The increased effort has had a positive side-effect, increasing my love of my garden tenfold, with the added joy of observing wildlife flit around the block.
+Well. it turns out I should have heeded the warnings of other It is here that she does members who had opened their gardens.
+"It can be a lot of her craft work.
+Her mini work" they advised, and they were right!
+Having said all of cottage, provides the that, it is rewarding to see a garden through other people's "icing on the cake" of a eyes, and the tidying up that you've been meaning to do for picture-perfect English ages - with a visit looming - finally gets done.
+Garden beds Cottage Garden. that were a pipe dream have been made and are brimming Just around the corner with summer flowers.
+Shrubs and trees have been tamed. from Susie's we visited The increased effort has had a positive side-effect, Eileen's garden (by this time some strong winds had increasing my love of my garden tenfold, with the added thankfully subsided!)
+Eileen began her garden 35 years ago joy of observing wildlife flit around the block. when she first moved to Augusta with her husband Alec and their children, and it has gently evolved ever since.
+Next month's meeting will be our Christmas do, held on Here you'll discover a very eclectic mix of plants - many

-Next month's meeting will be our Christmas do, held on Monday 11th December at 12pm at Paula Higginson's place: 16 Wishart Road, Flinders.
+Monday 11th December at 12pm at Paula Higginson's place: 16 Wishart Road, Flinders.
 All members are reminded to bring a plate of food, a secret Santa present and your mug.
 This will be our last meeting until 19th February 2024 - our AGM - held at the Dr John William's Meeting Room, Leeuwin Aged Units, 194 Blackwood Avenue.